-- Travellers who intend to visit Democratic Republic of the Congo for four weeks or more should be aware that proof of polio vaccination recorded on an International Certificate of Vaccination or Prophylaxis (ICVP) given 4 weeks to 12 months before departure from Democratic Republic of Congo, may be required on exit.
+- There is a risk of yellow fever transmission in all areas of this country (see 'Most travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required from travellers aged 9 months or over arriving from countries with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission. - Travellers who intend to visit Guinea for four weeks or more should be aware that proof of polio vaccination recorded on an International Certificate of Vaccination or Prophylaxis (ICVP) given 4 weeks to 12 months before departure from Guinea, may be required on exit.
 Failure to produce an ICVP may result in vaccination on departure.
-See 'Some Travellers' section below for further details. - There is a risk of yellow fever transmission in the Democratic Republic of the Congo (see 'Most Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required from all travellers over 9 months of age. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required.
+Please note, these are temporary recommendations until further information is available from World Health Organization.
+See 'Some travellers' section below for further details.